alincraciun/codePath_ToDo_app/README.md

 <img src='resources/raw/todo_userStory3.gif' title='Video Walkthrough' width='50%' alt='Video Walkthrough' />

-* Setting a due date and a priority
+* Setting a due date and priority.
+Tap the item you want to update.
+In the 'Edit Item' screen you can select a priority from the 3 options available.
+'Life Matter' has the higest priority and is highlighted in red color.
+Lowest or standard priority items has black color and it's default when an item is added.
+You can set an item due date by taping the default due date and selecting a new date in the date picker window.

 <img src='resources/raw/todo_userStory4.gif' title='Video Walkthrough' width='50%' alt='Video Walkthrough' />